-- a low-grade fever
+- low-grade fever

-- abdominal swelling
+- abdominal swelling/bloating

 In some cases, an abscess forms around the burst appendix.
 Surgeons typically drain the pus from the abscess before surgery using a tube placed through the abdominal wall.
 After surgery, the drainage tube is left in for around two weeks, while the patient takes antibiotics.